Extends the FreeRTOS kernel

-Amazon FreeRTOS is based on the FreeRTOS kernel.
-The FreeRTOS kernel has a 6-15kb memory footprint, making it well-suited for microcontroller-based devices with limited memory and computational power.
+Amazon FreeRTOS extends the FreeRTOS kernel.
+The FreeRTOS kernel has a 6-15KB memory footprint, making it well-suited for microcontroller-based devices with limited memory and computational power.
 It includes features such as task prioritization, code modularity, and power management that can help ensure an application meets its processing deadlines, the application code is simpler, and the application is power-optimized.
-The latest version of the FreeRTOS kernel (v10) includes string buffers, message buffers, updated API references, and new device support.
+The latest version of the FreeRTOS kernel (v10) includes support for RISC-V and Armv8-M (Cortex-M33 and Cortex-M23).
 See FreeRTOS.org for more information on the FreeRTOS kernel and microcontroller operating system functionality.

 Cloud connectivity allows you to easily collect data and take actions on microcontroller-based devices for use in IoT applications and with other AWS cloud services.
-You can connect Amazon FreeRTOS devices to AWS IoT Core using MQTT based messaging.
+You can connect Amazon FreeRTOS devices to AWS IoT Core using MQTT-based messaging or HTTP.
+MQTT is a lightweight protocol with a small footprint, enabling efficient communication for constrained, microcontroller-based devices.
 Amazon FreeRTOS facilitates easy onboarding with standard, vendor-independent library interfaces.
 MQTT is a lightweight protocol with a small footprint, enabling efficient communication for constrained, microcontroller-based devices.
 Cloud connectivity allows devices like smart electricity meters to send back information on consumption and analyze that data with other AWS services like AWS IoT Analytics.

 Support for AWS IoT Core Device Shadows